How Google 25.000 discovered Android malware apps

-So Google engineers are constantly trying to figure out ways to detect malware coming up on Store and wait for unsuspecting users. malware
+Google's engineers are constantly trying to find ways to detect malware coming up in the Google Play Store and waiting for unsuspecting users.

 A recent Digital Trends article describes how this is done, according to Google.